Guide to the Arlin Turner papers, 1953-1979

 - Photograph Collection, 1861-2006 (Duke University Archives)

-[Identification of item], Arlin Turner papers, University Archives, Duke University.
+[Identification of item], Arlin Turner papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Arlin Turner papers were received by the University Archives as a transfer in 1982.